weaversa/cryptol-course/INSTALL.md

    [https://docs.docker.com/get-docker](https://docs.docker.com/get-docker)
 3. Install Visual Studio Code:
    [https://code.visualstudio.com](https://code.visualstudio.com)
 4. Install the Remote Containers Visual Studio Code Extension (`ms-vscode-remote.remote-containers`).
-This can be done within Visual Studio Code from the
+This can be done within Visual Studio Code from the Extensions panel which you can open by clicking "View" -> "Extensions".
-   Extensions panel.
 5. Open Visual Studio Code and
-   * click "File" -> "Open Folder...", and select the directory where you unzipped this repository.
+   * click "File" -> "Open Folder..." (or just "Open..." on OSX).
-   * Visual Studio will detect the remote container and prompt you -- choose "Reopen in Container"
+   * Select the directory where you unzipped this repository. **Visual Studio will detect the remote container and prompt you -- choose "Reopen in Container"**.
-   * The first time you load it may take a while for Docker to build the container.
-Once it loads you can access a terminal by "Terminal" -> "New Terminal"
+   * It will take a while for Docker to build the container.
+Once it's done you can run Cryptol by opening a terminal.
+Click "Terminal" -> "New Terminal".
+   * Inside the terminal window, type `/workspaces/cryptol-course> cryptol`.

-If a terminal window appears with the Cryptol logo, you're done.
-The lab you selected should be loaded into the interpreter.
+If the Cryptol logo appears, you're done.
 You may now start using Visual Studio Code to work through the course.
 We hope you enjoy learning Cryptol!

 -----